isomerpages/mlaw-corp/news/speeches/_posts/2020-12-02-Keynote-Address-by-K-Shanmugam-at-Virtual-Launch-of-SIAC-Americas-Office.md

 4. US parties have consistently been one of SIAC’s top ten foreign users in the last five years.
 In 2018, the largest number of cases came from US parties.

 {:start="5"}
 5. It has been SIAC’s intention for some time now to open an office in the US.
 There is significant demand, as seen from the caseload breakdown since 2014.
-US direct investments in the Asia-Pacific exceed US$800 billion<a href="#fn1" id="ref1">1</a> and that is expected to grow further.
+US direct investments in the Asia-Pacific exceed US$800 billion<sup><a href="#fn1" id="ref1">1</a></sup> and that is expected to grow further.

 {:start="6"}
 6. In this part of the world, arbitration has become an extremely important means of resolving disputes which may arise from investments.
-If you look around Asia, I think most people would agree SIAC is considered the top arbitral institution<a href="#fn2" id="ref2">2</a>.
+If you look around Asia, I think most people would agree SIAC is considered the top arbitral institution<sup><a href="#fn2" id="ref2">2</a></sup>.

 {:start="7"}
 7. In that sense, the opening of the US office of SIAC is a long overdue step.
 It is an important step for SIAC.